JoseRoca/WinFBX/docs/RichEdit/CTextFont2 Class.md

 Sets the character style handle of the characters in a range.

 ```
-FUNCTION CTextFont2.SetStyle (BYVAL Value AS LONG) AS HRESULT
+FUNCTION SetStyle (BYVAL Value AS LONG) AS HRESULT
    this.SetResult(m_pTextFont2->lpvtbl->SetStyle(m_pTextFont2, Value))
    RETURN m_Result
 END FUNCTION